mefengl/awesome-waitlist/README.md

 - [MULTI·ON](https://b482b2hr95m.typeform.com/to/M5AJZ0i2) - see https://twitter.com/divgarg9/status/1648394059483054081

-### Embra

-- [Embra](https://embra.app/) - "Your personal, intelligent AI — always one second away!
-Embra can pull in contextual data from Chrome and other apps to speed up and unlock creativity across Q&A, brainstorming, writing, reading, and coding."

 ### Sourcegraph

 - [Cody](https://sourcegraph.typeform.com/cody-signup) - "Cody knows about your code.
 It has templated actions, such as writing unit tests, generating doc comments, summarizing code, that kind of thing"

-### Airchat

-- [Airchat](https://www.getairchat.com/) - not sure what this is, but it's a waitlist for something AI-related

-### Taxy.AI

-- [Taxy.AI](https://docs.google.com/forms/d/e/1FAIpQLScAFKI1fZ1cXhBmSp2HM93Jvuc8Jvrxh5iSbkKhtwKN-OHoTQ/viewform) - Taxy.AI uses GPT-4 to control your web browser and take actions on your behalf.
-You give the high-level instructions and Taxy figures out exactly what steps to take.

-### waitlist

-- [waitlist](https://waitlist.wtf) - It's a waitlist for waitlists.
-Join the waitlist for waitlists.

 ### Anthropic